 On completion of this postgraduate programme graduates will have had to demonstrate the capability to engage in evaluative discussion and analytical thought processes, questioning and justifying scientific protocols and concepts.
-Through the research and intellectual skills required as part of their study, Postgraduate Certificate Equine Behaviour and Welfare graduates should be able to take a more critical and objective approach to tasks required of them and to consider wider implications, ethical impacts and potential developments of the actions that they undertake.
+Through the research and intellectual skills required as part of their study, Postgraduate Diploma Equine Science graduates should be able to take a more critical and objective approach to tasks required of them and to consider wider implications, ethical impacts and potential developments of the actions that they undertake.
 These skills and attributes are therefore supportive of either further study or employment both within and outside of the field of equine science.

-Part 3: Programme Structure for : Postgraduate Certificate Equine Behaviour and Welfare
+Part 3: Programme Structure for Postgraduate Certificate in Equine Science module diet, including compulsory and optional modules

-This structure diagram demonstrates the student journey from Entry through to Graduation for a typical student, including:
+This structure diagram demonstrates the student journey from Entry through to Graduation for a typical full time student, including:

-- 1 level and credit requirements

-- 2 interim award requirements
+- level and credit requirements - 1 2 3 interim award requirements

-- 3 module diet, including compulsory and optional modules